Icinga/icinga-doc/markdown/de/sample-cgi.md

 # This option allows you to specify an image to be used as a background
 # in the statusmap CGI if you use the user-supplied coordinates layout method.
 # The background image is not be available in any other layout methods.
 It is
-# assumed that the image resides in the HTML images path (i.e.
 # /usr/local/icinga/share/images).
 This path is automatically determined by
 # appending "/images" to the path specified by the physical_html_path directive.
 #